HL7/genomics-reporting/input/pages/general.md

 [GenomicStudyAnalysis profile](StructureDefinition-genomic-study-analysis.html) to represent the analysis level metadata.

 The `GenomicStudy` instance SHOULD be referenced from a [report](#diagnosticreport) and CAN be referenced by various [observations](#observations).
+-->
+> **ToDo Note:** GenomicStudy details tbd.
+>
+> In the R5 release, the [GenomicStudy]({{site.data.fhir.path}}genomicstudy.html) was introduced.
+This resource is intended at capturing relevant information about the reasons, purpose, and performers of the study.
+It also provides technical endpoints to access the data.
+It could be a logical aggregator for complex analyses.
+>
+> The `GenomicStudy` instance SHOULD be referenced from a [report](#diagnosticreport) and CAN be referenced by various [observations](#observations).

 ### Genomic Observations {#observations}